Suhassszsz/flask-crudop-api/README.md

 - GET	/users	List all users

--GET	/users/<id>	Get user by ID
+- GET	/users/<id>	Get user by ID

--POST	/users	Create a new user
+- POST	/users	Create a new user

--PUT	/users/<id>	Update existing user
+- PUT	/users/<id>	Update existing user

--DELETE	/users/<id>	Delete user
+- DELETE	/users/<id>	Delete user

--Use Postman or cURL to interact with these endpoints.
+- Use Postman or cURL to interact with these endpoints.

 🧪 Testing
 Use the following sample JSON in Postman for creating a user:

--json
+- json

--Copy
+- Copy

--Edit
+- Edit
 {
   "name": "John Doe",
   "email": "john@example.com"